phipsgabler/presentations/README.md

 ## [Designing Plots](./designing_plots)

 A talk about basic principles to design nice plots, with a very short introduction into the concepts of the Grammar of Graphics and some practical hints.
-Given at the PhD seminar.
+Given at my PhD seminar.

 ## [Introduction to causality](./causality_intro)